top of page

 EMDR Therapy

-Eye Movement Desensitization and Reprocessing (EMDR) is a form of psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences and traumatic events.
-EMDR differs from traditional talk therapy and Cognitive Behavioural Therapy.
-EMDR was developed to primarily treat symptoms of post traumatic stress but can also be effective to treat anxiety, depression, phobias, issues with self-esteem and persistent negative beliefs.
+Eye Movement Desensitization and Reprocessing (EMDR) is a form of psychotherapy designed to help individuals heal from the emotional distress and symptoms resulting from traumatic events or disturbing life experiences.
+Unlike traditional talk therapy or Cognitive Behavioral Therapy (CBT), EMDR specifically targets the way distressing memories are processed.
+Originally developed to treat symptoms of post-traumatic stress, EMDR can also effective for conditions such as anxiety, depression, phobias, low self-esteem, and persistent negative beliefs.

-EMDR therapy comprises 8 phases, during the processing phase distressing memories, triggers in the present and future scenarios are targeted in a structured process that emphasises the emotional and somatic experience of the client.
-During an EMDR session, the therapist guides the client through a series of eye movements or other forms of stimulations while focusing on a distressing memory/trigger/future scenario.
-The brain's natural ability to reprocess and integrate distressing experiences is activated and the associated emotional charge reduces.
-Clients often describe that target feels more distant and neutral, 'it feels like a normal memory now'.
+EMDR therapy consists of eight phases.
+During the processing phase, distressing memories, present triggers, and future scenarios are addressed through a structured process that emphasises both the emotional and somatic experiences of the client.
+During an EMDR session, the therapist guides the client through a series of eye movements or other forms of stimulation while the client focuses on a distressing memory, trigger or future scenario.
+This process activates the brain's natural ability to reprocess and integrate distressing experiences, reducing the associated emotional charge.
+Many clients report that the target memory feels more distant and neutral, often describing it as 'feeling like a normal memory now'.

 EMDR intensive therapy